nus-cs2103-AY2324S1/ip/docs/README.md

 ### Find

-Chewy can find tasks in the task list that match a keyword.\
+chewy can find tasks in the task list that match a keyword.\
 Format: `find <keyword>`
 * `<keyword>` can be any string